Social | Community

 The Group is making community safety more sustainable with its services, products and initiatives.
 For example, during Vietnam’s rainy seasons, many of the country’s worn-out wooden bridges pose significant safety challenges for people commuting to work and school.
 To help, the Bridge to Knowledge campaign, led by Bridgestone Tire Sales Vietnam LLC, pledged to build 20 bridges across flood-prone Vietnam by 2030, and to maintain the bridges for 10 years.

-The Group built two bridges in Vietnam in 2022, and as of the end of 2022 had completed a total of eight bridges.
-These new bridges serve over 2,000 people in the community.
+The Group built two bridges in Vietnam in 2023, and as of the end of 2023, had completed a total of ten bridges.
+These new bridges serve over 1,000 people in the community.
 The infrastructure provides peace of mind and safe access to educational facilities and amenities.

-Logistic team deliver training to drive road safety awareness (Vietnam)
+Logistic team delivers training to drive road safety awareness (Vietnam)

-In 2020, our technical team in Vietnam provided onsite training on road safety and tire safety knowledge to Yusen Logistics – our fleet customer who is the largest logistic provider in Vietnam.
-Road Safety stickers for trucks were also distributed to further encourage road safety practices.
+In 2023, our technical team in Vietnam provided onsite training on road safety and tire safety knowledge to our fleet customer Yusen Logistics and other OEM dealers.
+Road safety stickers were also distributed to further encourage road safety practices.

 Traffic-safety programs (China)